 The number of the EC2 instances (workers) is set when you install but new ones can easily be added/removed with a single command initiated by the Private SaaS Edition admin.

-Q: Is there an API for provisioning masters?
+Q: Is there an API for provisioning controllers?
 Is that API documented somewhere?

 A: There are new commands available through the Jenkins CLI as well as rest endpoints to do these actions.

-A: Some Jenkins masters and jobs share an instance (a worker node).
+A: Some Jenkins controllers and jobs share an instance (a worker node).
 There are many worker nodes in a Private SaaS Edition infrastructure.

 The Docker containers are spread among all instances of the cluster (on AWS or Openstack).